accasasola/accasasola.github.io/README.md

 My key takeaway from this is it's easier to add, push and commit changes to the repo through vs code, especially when it's confusing to do it using git bash, I also learned about creating flex boxes in html something that I already forgot from csmc 12.

+4/17/2024 - hai, you forgot to log out your github acc :3